Revised National Action Plan on Business and Human Rights

 In 2020 the government began evaluating its policy agenda for business and human rights, with a view to examining what government bodies and businesses are doing to protect human rights.
-The findings are used to formulate a new National Action Plan on Business and Human Rights.
+The findings were used to formulate a new National Action Plan on Business and Human Rights.
+The 2022-2026 National Action Plan on Business and Human Rights was published and sent to the House of Representatives in 2022.

 Lees deze informatie in het Nederlands